An Introduction to Log Analysis

 Security is an especially important element of the ongoing maintenance of your cluster.
 No matter the technology you choose, new vulnerabilities will regularly appear.
 Every day that your cluster remains unpatched is a potential data breach.
 This means that regular server patching is non-negotiable, and is most likely going to disrupt the flow of your product engineers on a regular basis.

-Coralogix is a cloud-based log management service that is aimed to provide application intelligence delivered to your applications on the cloud.
+Coralogix is a full-stack observability platform that is aimed to provide application intelligence delivered to your applications on the cloud.
 It is a SaaS service, so there is no set up on your end.
 You simply begin sending logs and let Coralogix handle the rest.

 Coralogix handles the performance and security of your logging platform for you.
 Rather than investing a great deal of engineering effort, you gain instant access to a collection of the most sophisticated log analytics tools on the market.
 Coralogix offers a wide array of powerful features that optimizes the delivery and maintenance of your software.
 Coralogix uses proprietary machine learning algorithms, which can be applied to software releases, to identify any primary build issues.
 This is completed through learning application behavior.
 This results in automatically learning the system deployment log sequences, in order to detect production software problems in real-time.